feats/hello-garden/readme.md

 - The pipeline must respond very fast to changes when doing development on a local machine with Kubernetes (via Docker for Desktop), possibly detached from the network.
 - The pipeline must be able to push to Google Container Registry.
 - The pipeline must deploy to Google Kubernetes Engine for production & staging.
+- It must be very hard to inadvertedly make changes to the production environment.

 ## Plan